Nina Beijer

 During my psychology studies, I realized that some of my deeper questions remained unanswered.
 While I learned to analyze human behavior, I continued searching for ways to explore the existential questions I had about life.
 Questions like: How do we navigate grief, migration, illness, or the meaning of friendship?
 How do we relate to societal issues, such as not fitting into the normative ideas of society based on sexuality, gender, culture, or religion?

-When I discovered the profession of humanist chaplaincy, I felt deeply inspired and passionate about finding a way to provide counseling to explore the deeper spiritual, ethical, and meaning-making-questions we get confronted with.
+When I discovered the profession of humanist chaplaincy, I felt deeply inspired and passionate about finding a way to offer counseling that explores the deeper spiritual, ethical, and meaning-making questions we are confronted with.
+I believe that counseling is a space for self-exploration and liberation, as much as it is a place for empowerment and resistance.

 Experiences